Too Tight Henry

-Too Tight Henry, born Henry Lee Castle (June 5, 1897 or 1899 – August 16, 1971) was an American blues musician, who recorded four songs for Columbia Records and Brunswick Records in 1928 and 1930.
+Too Tight Henry, born Henry Lee Castle (June 5, 1897 or 1899 – August 16, 1971), was an American blues musician who recorded four songs for Columbia Records and Brunswick Records in 1928 and 1930.

 Biography

 Castle was born in Georgia.
-He played a twelve-string guitar, a common instrument with Georgia blues musicians at the time.
+He played a twelve-string guitar, a common instrument among Georgia blues musicians at the time.
 Before moving to and residing in Memphis, Tennessee, he travelled and played music with contemporary blues musicians Blind Blake and Blind Lemon Jefferson.
-For a period of time in the 1930s, Castle also lived in Helena, Arkansas.
-In 1928, he recorded two sides for Columbia Records, a two-part song called "Charleston Contest", a song in which Castle talks to himself in different voices and brags about his ability on the guitar.
+For a period in the 1930s, Castle also lived in Helena, Arkansas.
+In 1928, he recorded two sides for Columbia Records, including a two-part song called "Charleston Contest", in which Castle talks to himself in different voices and brags about his guitar ability.
 In 1930, he recorded two more sides in Chicago, Illinois for Brunswick Records.
 These sides show a more relaxed side to Castle, and he is accompanied by a guitarist and a harmonica player.

 After these two sessions, he played in Jed Davenport's Beale Street Jug Band.

 Castle died in Chicago on August 16, 1971.